Le5tes/bloggs-v2/README.md

   - Need to be logged in to post new blogs, and post new images, but not to get blogs or images
 - post endpoint for blogs
 - post images - actually a get endpoint to presigned upload url
-- get image should instead of returning a json with the image url, return http status 303 to redirect to the image url

 ## Setup